 Dr Anne Fawcett - Mange in Dogs

 How does infection occur?

 Demodex canus is thought to be passed from the mother to the pup because it requires very close contact.
-Many healthy dogs carry demodex but are asymptomatic meaning that they do not present symptoms of mange.
-It is suspected that in order for demodex infection to be established, there must be a genetic predisposition in the dog’s ability to control the mites meaning that some dogs will be more resistant than others.
-Immuno-suppressed patients are at greater risk of developing infection and spreading the mites.
+Many healthy dogs carry demodex but are asymptomatic, meaning they do not present symptoms of mange.
+It is suspected that in order for a demodex infection to be established, there must be a genetic predisposition in the dog’s ability to control the mites.
+This means that some dogs will be more resistant than others.
+Immuno-suppressed patients are at greater risk of developing an infection and spreading the mites.